-When starting a new ecommerce website, your first sales are some of the most important.
+When starting a new ecommerce business, you need to learn how to sell things online—and your first sales are the toughest but most important.
 They are the sales that get momentum going, help you refine your marketing strategy and iron out kinks in your operation.
 Naturally though, your first sales will be some of the hardest to obtain.

 In this post, we’re going to show you ten ways to go get your very first customers.
 This will get you started on the right path and most importantly, help you better understand what works and what doesn’t for your online store.